(translation: sing in german? no, in english!)

 Singer Luke Pritchard really provided a lot of the energy that made the live show so special.
 He just has that vibe, that charisma, that stage presence, which makes your time with him so much fun.
 Not to be restrained by conventional guardrails and security, Pritchard ventured into the audience once or twice.
 The last song, Sofa Song, got the best reaction from the crowd, everyone went nuts as 1) it is a really great song and 2) we all realized the night was almost over.

-Jackie Big Tits, an acoustic song which was not included on the band's setlist but was a more than welcome addition to the performance.
+Other memorable things included: The knowing smirk whilst singing the chorus to Jackie Big Tits, an acoustic song which was not included on the band's setlist but was a more than welcome addition to the performance.
 Solid gold guitar action (above right).
 Time Awaits, the first verse.
 Black and white brogues (below).
 One very large, very pastel guitar.
 Luke Pritchard and his massive hair in my face (second from top).

 Read more!